-It might be tempting to leave a child in the car if you are running a quick errand, especially if you’re avoiding potential exposure to COVID-19 in public areas.
+It might be tempting to leave a child in the car if you are running a quick errand.
 However, a car can heat up to dangerous levels in just a short amount of time, even with the windows cracked.
-For example, on an 80-degree day, the temperature inside a vehicle can be over 100 after just 15 minutes.
-If you cannot leave your child at home with another responsible person, consider curbside pickup for groceries, drive up windows for banking, or home delivery for medications.
+For example, on an 80-degree day, the temperature inside a vehicle can be over 100 F after just 15 minutes.
+If you cannot leave your child at home with another responsible person, consider curbside pickup for groceries, drive up windows for banking or home delivery for medications.

-With many daycares and summer camps closed due to COVID-19, more children are home with increased access to vehicles.
-Lock your vehicle when it’s parked and keep key fobs out of reach of children.
+Keep your car locked when it is parked.
 Teach children that vehicles are not play areas.
 If a child is missing, check the pool first, then the car, including the trunk.

 A loving and capable parent or caregiver can make a mistake, especially if they are tired or distracted.
 Try these reminders:

 Put your cell phone or even your shoe in the back seat.